-For our FA program, as of December 31, 2024, we own seven pending U.S. patent applications and 48 pending patent applications in jurisdictions outside of the U.S. directed to compositions of matter and methods for the treatment of FA.
-Any patents that eventually issue from these patent applications (or in case of provisional applications, if issued from future non-provisional applications that we file) have projected expiration dates from 2039 to 2045.
-Of the WARF intellectual property described above, one issued U.S. patent, one pending U.S. patent application, and one pending patent application each in Europe and Canada are directed to compounds and methods for modulating FXN expression and treatment of FA.
-The U.S. patent and any patents issued from these pending patent applications are projected to expire on or around March 29, 2037, not including any patent term adjustments and extensions.
-We also license from WARF one pending U.S. patent application and one pending patent application each in Australia and Canada directed to methods and compounds for treatment of FA.
+For our FA program, as of December 31, 2023, we own nine pending U.S. patent applications, three pending patent applications in Europe, Argentina and Taiwan, respectively, two pending patent applications in Canada, China, and Japan, respectively, a pending patent application in Australia, Brazil, Hong Kong, Israel, and Mexico; and two pending Patent Cooperation Treaty applications directed to compositions of matter and methods for the treatment of FA.
+Any patents that eventually issue from these patent applications (or in case of provisional applications, if issued from future non-provisional applications that we file) have projected expiration dates from 2039 to 2043.
+Of the WARF intellectual property described above, one issued U.S. patent, two pending U.S. patent applications, and a pending patent application in Europe and Canada, respectively, are directed to compounds and methods for modulating frataxin expression and treatment of FA.
+The U.S. patent and any patents issued from these pending patent applications are projected to expire on or around March 29, 2037, not including any patent term adjustments and Canada directed to methods and compounds for treatment of FA.
+Any patents that eventually issue from these patent applications are projected to methods and compounds for treatment of FA.
+Any patents that eventually issue from these patent applications are projected to methods and compounds for treatment of FA.
+Any patents that eventually issue from these patent applications are projected to methods and compounds for treatment of FA.
+Any patents that eventually issue from these patent applications are projected to methods and compounds for treatment of FA.
 Any patents that eventually issue from these patent applications are projected to expire on or around October 22, 2039, not including any patent term adjustments and extensions.

-For our FECD program, as of December 31, 2024, we own four pending U.S. patent applications, two pending patent applications each in Australia, Canada, China, Europe, Japan, Argentina, and Taiwan, a pending patent application each in Brazil, Hong Kong, Israel, South Korea, and Mexico, and two pending Patent Cooperation Treaty applications directed to compositions of matter and methods for the treatment of FECD.
-Any patents that eventually issue from these patent applications (or in the case of provisional applications, if issued from future non-provisional applications that we file) have projected expiration dates from 2043 to 2045, not including any patent term adjustments and extensions.
+For our FECD program, as of December 31, 2023, we own four U.S. patent applications, two pending patent applications in Europe, Argentina, and Taiwan, a pending patent application in Australia, Canada, China, and Japan, respectively, and two pending Patent Cooperation Treaty applications directed to compositions of matter and methods for the treatment of FECD.
+Any patents that eventually issue from these patent applications (or in the case of provisional applications, if issued from future non-provisional applications that we file) have projected expiration dates from 2043 to 2044, not including any patent term adjustments and extensions.

-For our DM1 program, as of December 31, 2024, we own three pending U.S. patent applications, two pending patent applications each in Argentina, Taiwan, Australia, Canada, China, Europe, and Japan, one pending patent application each in Brazil, Hong, Kong, Israel, Mexico, and South Korea, and one pending Patent Cooperation Treaty application directed to compositions of matter and methods for the treatment of DM1.
-Any patents that eventually issue from these patent applications (or in the case of provisional applications, if issued from future non-provisional applications that we file) have projected expiration dates from 2039 to 2044, not including any patent term adjustments and extensions.
+For our DM1 program, as of December 31, 2023, three of our pending U.S. patent applications, two pending patent applications in Europe, a pending patent application each in Argentina, Taiwan, Australia, Canada, China and Japan, respectively, and a pending Patent Cooperation Treaty application are directed to compositions of matter and methods for the treatment of DM1.
+Any patents that eventually issue from these patent applications (or in the case of provisional applications, if issued from future non-provisional applications that we file) have projected expiration dates from 2039 to 2043, not including any patent term adjustments and extensions.
 Of the WARF intellectual property described above, one issued U.S. patent and one pending U.S. patent application are directed to compounds and methods for modulating the expression of the dystrophia myotonica protein kinase (DMPK) gene and methods for the treatment of DM1.
 This patent is projected to expire on or about April 14, 2040 and any patents that eventually issue from this patent application are projected to expire in 2038, not including any patent term adjustments and extensions.